 So if you own guns and your motive is truly to protect all human life (as opposed to say, fear of women, a sense of inadequacy, or addiction to (a false sense of) power)—would you give up your right to own guns if it meant an end to abortion?

-Because if not, that means you value your right to end your
+Because if not, doesn’t that mean you value your right to own guns

 over the saving of millions of human lives?
 And if you’re adamant about a woman’s right to abortion, would you give that up if it meant the guys (and women, but 62% of gun owners are men) would lay down their guns?